MSchmoecker/VNEI/README.md

 - Discord: Margmas#9562

 ## Changelog
+0.5.4
+- fixed tabs from other mods sometimes needed to be clicked twice after VNEI tab was active, resulting in not correct active tabs

 0.5.3
 - fixed crash when AttachToCrafting was set to false
 - fixed tooltip has not clamped inside screen with Valheim update